Skip to main content

 What Is A Battery?

 Intentionally touching someone can’t be justified unless an exception applies.
 A battery happens when a defendant touches a plaintiff inappropriately.
-But the offender must have had the intent to commit the particular act.
+However, the offender must have had the intent to commit the particular act.
 And this touching must result in some form of harm. (i.e., damage to the victim.).

 What Is False Imprisonment?